Strauman/travis-latexbuild/README.md

 - Accepted values: `branch` or `none`
 - Default value: `branch`

 Where to publish the pdfs generated.
-The option for pushing to `release` is coming: #21.
+The option for pushing to `release` is coming: [#3 - Push to releases instead of branches](https://github.com/Strauman/travis-latexbuild/issues/3).